OxyProgrammer/aspnet-plus/README.md

 ## Setup

-The code can be run using either Docker Desktop or conventionally on your local machine using Visual Studio.
-The API use MS SQL aatabase and if you are going to run the code locally, you will need to have MS SQL Developer edition running on your machine.
+The code can be executed using either Docker Desktop or conventionally on your local machine using Visual Studio.
+The API utilizes MS SQL database, and if you plan to run the code locally, you will need to have the MS SQL Developer edition installed on your machine.
-You may would like to install MS SQL Database Developer Edition from  [MS SQL Server downloads page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+You may want to install the MS SQL Database Developer Edition from the [MS SQL Server downloads page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

-The database, tables and initial data seeding is automaticall done by the web api code during its firt time run.
-Please note the connection string are already present in the appsettings.json files:
+The database, tables, and initial data seeding are automatically handled by the web API code during its first run.
+Please note that the connection strings are already present in the appsettings.json files:

 + For Docker Desktop: [appsettings.Production.json](https://github.com/OxyProgrammer/aspnet-plus/blob/main/ASPNETPlus/appsettings.Production.json)
 + For local build: [appsettings.Development.json](https://github.com/OxyProgrammer/aspnet-plus/blob/main/ASPNETPlus/appsettings.Development.json)